iamemmanuel2/iamemmanuel2/README.md

-- 👋 Hi, I’m @iamemmanue
+- 👋 Hi, I’m @iamemmanuel
 - 👀 I’m interested in ... getting an illustration project
 - 💞️ I’m looking to collaborate on ...
 New project
 - 📫 How to reach me ...